pkiraly/qa-catalogue-datavis/README.md

 2. a barchart timeline displaying the publication year and amount of publicatiion in that year based on the records founded.
 If the user clicks on a bar, s/he is redirected to the QA catalogue hit list filtered by the year.

+## API

+The application internally provides a HTTP API for queries:

+### /get-years.php

+Get a JSON Object with years mapped to number of holdings for a given `query`.

 ## Contributing

 QA Catalogue Datavis is managed in a public git repository at <https://github.com/pkiraly/qa-catalogue-datavis>.
 Contributions are welcome!